frobertpixto/hand-drawn-shapes-dataset/README.md

 Classification
 - Rename variables like X_train
 - Explain main use of Augmentation and how this augmentation helps overfit
-- Explain Data all generated from the same tool -> some characteristics are constant
+- Explain Data is all generated from the same tool -> some characteristics are constant
 - Explain lr reducing strategy
 - Explain conclusion from Confusion matrix
 - Final Conclusion